 Without Arthur Andersen's consent to such inclusion in the registration of the shares being offered, you may not rely on their audit of the Current Financials in purchasing securities in this offering.
 As a result, your remedies as an investor against Arthur Andersen may be materially reduced or eliminated in the event of a material misstatement or omission in such Current Financials.
 Under Section 11 of the Securities Act of 1933, as amended ("1933 Act"), you would otherwise have certain claims against Arthur Andersen if there were material misstatements or omissions related to Arthur Andersen's audit and opinion included in such Current Financials.
 Without such consent, there would not be such liability.
 Further, there may be similar claims and remedies under the antifraud provisions of the 1933 Act, the Securities Exchange Act of 1934 and applicable state securities laws that will also not be available against Arthur Andersen for the audit and material misstatements or omissions, if any, related to such audit without such consent.
-Further, in giving such consent, Arthur Andersen would normally undertake certain review and updating procedures that could uncover certain material misstatements or omissions or qualifications.
+Further, in giving such consent, Arthur Andersen would normally undertake certain review and updating procedures that could uncover certain material misstatements or omissions, if they existed, in the Current Financials or require their qualification.
+The Current Financials incorporated herein will not have had the benefit of such review process and possible disclosure of any such misstatements, omissions or qualifications.
 While the Company is not aware of any material misstatements or omissions or qualifications related to the Current Financials or Arthur Andersen's audit work, there is no assurance that there are none.
 If there are any, the value of an investment in our securities could be adversely affected and an investor would not have any recourse against Arthur Andersen if it were otherwise responsible to investors under applicable law for such loss.